guifcoelho/ImmuTable/README.md

 ## Configuration

-The config class will look into a `config_path()` function and search for the `jsonmodels.php` configuration file.
+The config class will look into a `config_path()` function and search for the `ImmuTable.php` configuration file.
 Copy this file from `src/Config` to your own configuration folder.

 By default, the tables are stored in `storage/app/jsontables`.